11 great off-the-beaten-path places to visit in Japan

 Bicycle Touring Shimanami Kaido

-You don’t need to have your own bike to do this, as there’s a very efficient and affordable rental system here.
-You don’t need to be a cyclist either, every day hundreds of Japanese people enjoy this ride, fit cyclists but also old folks with granny bikes and children!
-Shimanami Kaido is for sure a very cool destination, great for one or two days off.
+You don’t need to be a cyclist either, every day, hundreds of Japanese people enjoy this ride, fit cyclists, but also old folks with granny bikes and children!
+Shimanami Kaido is definitely a very cool destination, great for a day or two off.

-The path is about 70km long, beginning (or ending, depending upon your direction), in Imabari (Shikoku) 40km north of Matsuyama, and reaching Honshu in Onomichi, 85km west of Okayama and about the same distance east of Hiroshima.
+The path is about 70km long, beginning (or ending, depending upon your direction) in Imabari (Shikoku), 40km north of Matsuyama, and reaching Honshu in Onomichi, 85km west of Okayama and about the same distance east of Hiroshima.
 It crosses the six islands of Oshima, Hakatajima, Omishima, Ikuchijima, Innoshima, and Mukaishima.

 7 – Biwa Lake